kurtiepie/k8s_in_mem_lab/README.md

 ## Step 3: Dealing with Read-Only File System

 (https://breakdance.github.io/breakdance/) shows how we can we can utilize tmpfs mounted filesystems for temporary file manipulation.
 We will be using the memfd syscall to create in memory elf64 binary files.
 Then execute those files without touching the file system.
 As we are not leaving any traces or files (IoC) on the file system.
-We will try to confine our actives in memory when posible.
+We will try to confine our actives in memory when possible.

 Check what filesystems are mounted with tmpfs as paths may vary.
 ```sh
 $ mount -t tmpfs
 shm on /dev/shm type tmpfs (rw,nosuid,nodev,noexec,relatime,size=65536k)
 ```
-We can interact with `/dev/shm` for our purposes to execute scripts with python inpreter in runnimg memroy, even bypassing `noexec` flags assosated with the filesystem.
+We can interact with `/dev/shm` for our purposes to execute scripts with python interpreter in running memory, even bypassing `noexec` flags associated with the filesystem.

 `/dev/shm` will gernally be available for all pods on a Kuberntes work node by `default`.